DefinitelyTyped/DefinitelyTyped/README.md

 2. :warning: Direct changes to `master` branch will be overwritten or discarded so always edit through `source`!

 ## Contributions

-Conntributions are welcome!
-Check the wesite [for more info](http://definitelytyped.org/pages/website-contributions.html) and then return here and follow the instructions above.
+Contributions are welcome!
+Check the website [for more info](http://definitelytyped.org/pages/website-contributions.html), then return here and follow the instructions above.

 ## License